-Andy Jones is a freelance writer and communications consultant, and a volunteer DJ at KNCE 93.5 FM.
-He is a father, husband, musician and fan, and an extroverted introvert with fair-to-middling conversation skills.
+Andy Jones is a graduate student, freelance writer and communications consultant, and a volunteer DJ at KNCE 93.5 FM.
+He is a father, husband, musician and fan.
+He's also an an extroverted introvert with fair-to-middling conversation skills.
 Say hi when you see him at the grocery store.

 Barnaby Hazen is a teacher, musician, or misanthropic writer by trade, depending on when you ask him.
 He's currently finishing a book of short stories.
 He plays bass for the Liz Painter band and guitar for the band Out of Nowhere.
 He's also been known to play bass with a strange songwriter who lives down the street from him by the name of Jasey Davis.
 He can sometimes be found vaguely dancing to Katy P with his wife, and there's just no telling what he'll do next.

 Chelsea Reidy should be working on a series of illustrated stories about cosmology and what it all means.
 Instead, she listens to the poppiest pop music and stares out the window.

 David is a writer, filmmaker and former political operative.
 He is from the Washington, DC area and graduated from the College of Santa Fe in Moving Image Arts.
 He has worked with groups like American Dust and Meow Wolf, and is currently producing "Successful Outlaw," a documentary about a local radical.

 I am a programmer and thinker living in Taos.